 Keeping children safe, and teaching how to keep themselves safe, permeates all school life.
 The school's rewards and consequences system, school mantra and three core values which is embedded across all aspects of the school, teaches children how to behave well and make positive contributions towards creating a safe and secure environment.
-The school's PSHE/RSE programme ensures that all elements of keeping themselves safe are covered in special Character Development Time schemes of learning, assemblies and themes of the week, character development activities which are carefully tailored to each year group.
-Carefully planned and age related sexual health and relationships enrichment days for all year groups are included in the programme.
-The school's PSHE/RSE programme fully details each element, the key features of which are as follows:
+The school's PSHE programme ensures that all elements of keeping themselves safe are covered through assemblies, Themes of the Week and Character Development Time activities which are carefully tailored to each year group.
+Carefully planned and age-related sexual health and relationships enrichment days for all year groups are included in the programme.
+The school's PSHE programme fully details each element, the key features of which are as follows:

-- relevant assemblies and themes of the week character development programmes include internet safety, trust, understanding, belief, remembrance, challenge, confidence, respect responsibility and relationships, consideration, kindness, mental health awareness and relationships - One of our key themes of the week is resilience, which is tailored to each year group, dealing with elements of keeping safe including drugs awareness, mental health and well-being, and coping with stress - awareness of mental health and anxiety issues and their link to excessive social media use - Character Development time schemes of work include the study of the GrangeEnders series of books in Years 7 & 8, in which themes of keeping safe are covered - anti-bullying week which promotes the work of the Anti-Bullying Ambassadors and the lunchtime club they run called 'Our Space' as a safe space for students to go to - internet safety week as well as assemblies led by specialist staff - a sexual health and relationships day for Year 9 - Sixth Form sexual health awareness workshop - Sixth Form 'Prevent' training as part of the wider enrichment programme at Post 16 - Herts Young Homeless speaking to students about the future - Mental Health First Aid training
+- relevant assemblies, Themes of the Week and Character Development Time programmes include internet safety, trust, understanding, belief, remembrance, challenge, confidence, respect, responsibility and relationships, consideration, kindness, mental health awareness and relationships - one of our key themes of the week is resilience, which is tailored to each year group, dealing with elements of keeping safe including drugs awareness, mental health and well-being and coping with stress, awareness of mental health and anxiety issues and their link to excessive social media use - Anti-Bullying week promotes the work of the Anti-Bullying Ambassadors and the lunchtime club they run called 'Our Space' as a safe space for students to go to - internet safety week as well as assemblies led by specialist staff - a sexual health and relationships day for Year 9 - Sixth Form sexual health awareness workshop - Sixth Form 'Prevent' training as part of the wider enrichment programme at Post 16 - Herts Young Homeless speaking to students about the future and have delivered sessions on coercive control, consent and healthy relationships - Mental Health First Aid training - Our local PCSO was invited in to deliver assemblies on violence in the community and county lines

 In addition to these formal programmes and schemes of learning, the pastoral team support students with specific needs.
-That pastoral structure comprises a Head of Sixth Form, Sixth Form Leaders, Assistant Head of Sixth Form, Pastoral Manager, 3 Assistant Pastoral Managers and 3 Pastoral Support Officers, Intervention Manager and part time School Counsellor, all overseen by members of the SLT.
-There is also a wide range of pastoral staff trained in safeguarding overseen by a lead deputy DSL and a senior DSL (member of SLT).
+The pastoral structure comprises a Head of Sixth Form, Deputy Head of Sixth Form, Assistant Head of Sixth Form, Pastoral Manager, 4 Assistant Pastoral Managers, two Pastoral Support Officers, an Intervention Manager, Attendance Officer and part time School Counsellor, all overseen by members of the SLT.
+There is also a wide range of pastoral staff trained in safeguarding overseen by a Lead Deputy DSL and a Senior DSL (member of SLT).
 The team provides a fast and comprehensive response to any safeguarding alerts or issues arising from a student's home life, liaising with outside agencies to ensure all relevant and necessary support is provided.
 The school implements a number of measures which also support student safety, including: